mckinsey/vizro/vizro-core/docs/pages/user-guides/titles-header-footer.md

 accept a `title`, `header` and `footer` argument.
 This is useful for providing context to the data being displayed, or for adding a description of the data.

-The `title` is displayed as an `H3` header, while the `header` and `footer` accept Markdown text, allowing full control over text formatting.
+- **title**: Displayed as an H3 header, useful for summarizing the main topic or insight of the component.
+- **header**: Accepts Markdown text, ideal for additional descriptions, subtitles, or detailed data insights.
+- **footer**: Also accepts Markdown text, commonly used for citing data sources, providing information on the last update, or adding disclaimers.

 !!! note